2018: Reader in Human Geography, Loughborough University

 Dr Mills was called to give evidence on National Citizen Service to the House of Lords Select Committee on Citizenship and Civic Engagement in 2017 and serves on the APPG for Democratic Participation’s Political Literacy Oversight Group.
 Her research has featured on BBC Radio 5 Live, BBC Radio Leicester and LSE’s British Politics and Policy Blog.

-Her teaching focuses on cultural, social, political and historical geography across a range of undergraduate and postgraduate modules.
+Sarah's teaching focuses on cultural, social, political and historical geography across a range of undergraduate and postgraduate modules.

 Recent postgraduate research students